Want to read this in ebook form? Download here.

 Poor Illya jerked his head in surprise.
 He’d obviously forgotten about finding somewhere to live.
 He opened his mouth and then closed it.

 Like rain in the desert, Alice appeared in the doorway.
 “That’s all taken care of.”
 She smiled.
-“Mr. Solo and I are helping Mr. Kuryakin move this evening, right after Mr. Andreakos finishes painting.”
+“Mr. Solo and I are helping Mr. Kuryakin move this evening, right after Mr. Andreakos finishes painting the apartment.”
 She gave them all her most innocent look.
 “When I suggested it this morning, he was very eager to help.”

 Of course, Napoleon thought.
 Nothing ever happened at headquarters without Alice knowing about it.
 She’d make a great spy.